Apache Log Monitoring with ApacheTop

 Conclusion

 ApacheTop is a powerful tool for monitoring Apache access logs in real-time.
 With its various flags and parameters, you can customize the output to suit your needs.
-Therefore, by carefully following the instructions outlined in this blog, you will not only get started with using ApacheTop effectively, but also learn how to thoroughly analyze your Apache server’s performance.
-As a result, you can subsequently optimize its configuration to ultimately achieve better performance.
+By following the instructions outlined in this blog, you can get started with using ApacheTop effectively and learn how to analyze your Apache server’s performance to ultimately achieve better performance.